Table of Contents

 run

-Runs the selected suite or suites against the selected targets.
+Runs the selected suite or suites.
+Provider-backed suites use the selected targets; targetless suites run once.

 dotnet run --project DataLinq.Testing.CLI -- run --suite all --alias quick